Automated Code Editing with Search-Generate-Modify: Background: Code Generation Models

 \subsection{Levenshtein Transformer}

 The Transformers usually generate outputs from scratch.
-When there is much overlap between input and output token sequences (e.g., automatic text editing where only a few tokens are changed, keeping most of the text as it is), Transformers tend to struggle~\cite{gu2019levenshtein} to preserve the unchanged tokens.
-Levenshtein Transformers (LevTs)~\cite{gu2019levenshtein} show promise in such cases, as they use basic edit operations such as \emph{insertion} and \emph{deletion} to implement granular sequence transformations.
+When there is much overlap between input and output token sequences (\eg automatic text editing where only a few tokens are changed, keeping most of the text as it is), Transformers tend to suffer~\cite{gu2019levenshtein} to preserve the unchanged tokens.
+Levenshtein Transformers (LevTs)~\cite{gu2019levenshtein} show promises in such cases, as they use basic edit operations such as \emph{insertion} and \emph{deletion} to implement granular sequence transformations.
 Levenshtein Distance \cite{levenshtein1966binary} between the ground truth and the output token sequence is measured during training after each deletion or insertion.
 The predicted operation is chosen for the next interaction if the distance reduces.

-\Cref{fig:encoder-decoder} and \Cref{fig:lev-transformer} show architectural differences between a vanilla Transformer and a LevT.
+\Cref{fig:encoder-decoder} and \Cref{fig:lev-transformer} show architectural differences between a Transformer and a LevT.
 Although both share the same encoder and decoder blocks, the vanilla Transformer uses a linear layer and softmax upon stacks of decoder layers to predict the next token, while LevT uses three additional classifiers to apply edit operations.
-In LevT, the output of the last Transformer decoder block (e.g. $h=\{ h_0, h_1, \cdots, h_n \}$) is passed to following classifiers:
+In LevT, the output of the last Transformer decoder block (\eg $h=\{ h_0, h_1, \cdots, h_n \}$) is passed to following classifiers:

-\begin{enumerate}[leftmargin=5pt] \item Deletion Classifier: for each token in the sequence, this binary classifier predicts whether it should be deleted(=1) or kept(=0). $\pi_\theta^{\mathrm{del}}(h_i) = softmax(W_{del}h_i)$, where $W_{del}$ is the weight matrix of the deletion classifier.
+\begin{enumerate}[leftmargin=20pt] \item Deletion Classifier: for each token in the sequence, this binary classifier predicts whether it should be deleted(=1) or kept(=0). $\pi_\theta^{\mathrm{del}}(h_i) = softmax(W_{del}h_i)$, where $W_{del}$ is the weight matrix of the deletion classifier.

-\item Placeholder Classifier: predicts how many {place holders} should be inserted between any consecutive token pairs in the whole sequence. $\pi_\theta^{\mathrm{plh}}(<h_i, h_{i+1}>) = softmax(W_{plh}\cdot concat(h_i, h_{i+1}))$ ,where $W_{plh}$ is the weight matrix of the placeholder classifier.
+\item Placeholder Classifier: predicts how many {place holders} should be inserted between any consecutive token pairs in the whole sequence. $\pi_\theta^{\mathrm{plh}}(<h_i, h_{i+1}>) = softmax(W_{plh}\cdot concat(h_i, h_{i+1}))$ ,where $W_plh$ is the weight matrix of the placeholder classifier.

-\item Insertion Classifier: for each placeholder we inserted in the last step, the insertion classifier predicts which token should be inserted in this position: $\pi_\theta^{\mathrm{ins}}(h_i) = softmax(W_{ins}h_i)$ ,where $W_{ins}$ is the weight matrix of the insertion classifier. \end{enumerate}
+\item Insertion Classifier: for each placeholder we inserted in the p revious step, the insertion classifier predicts which token should be inserted in this position: $\pi_\theta^{\mathrm{ins}}(h_i) = softmax(W_{ins}h_i)$ ,where $W_{ins}$ is the weight matrix of the insertion classifier. \end{enumerate}

 We choose various Transformer-based code generation models to generate patches and use a novel LevT-based edit generation model to further edit the generated patches.